beacon-biosignals/OndaBatches.jl/talk/src/index.md

 ---

-# outline
+# Outline

-Part 1: design, philosophy, and basic functionality
+Part 1: Design, philosophy, and basic functionality

-Part 2: making a distributed batch loading system that doesn't require expertise in distributed systems to use
+Part 2: Making a distributed batch loading system that doesn't require expertise in distributed systems to use

 ---

-# design: goals
+# Design: Goals

-distributed (cloud native, throw more resources at it to make sure data movement is not the bottleneck)
+Distributed (integrate with our distributed ML pipelines, throw more resources at it to make sure data movement is not the bottleneck)

-scalable (handle out-of-core datasets, both for signal data and labels)
+Scalable (handle out-of-core datasets, both for signal data and labels)

-deterministic + reproducible (pseudo-random)
+Deterministic + reproducible (pseudo-random)

-resumable
+Resumable

-flexible and extensible via normal Julia mechanisms of multiple dispatch
+Flexible and extensible via normal Julia mechanisms of multiple dispatch

 ---

-# design
+# Design: Philosophy

-separate the _cheap_ parts where _order matters_ ("batch specification") from _expensive parts_ which can be done _asynchronously_ ("batch materialization")
+Separate the _cheap_ parts where _order matters_ ("batch specification") from _expensive parts_ which can be done _asynchronously_ ("batch materialization")

 --

-build on standard tooling (at Beacon), using [Legolas.jl](https://github.com/beacon-biosignals/Legolas.jl) to define interface schemas which extend [Onda.jl](https://github.com/beacon-biosignals/Onda.jl) schemas.
+Build on standard tooling (at Beacon), using [Legolas.jl](https://github.com/beacon-biosignals/Legolas.jl) to define interface schemas which extend [Onda.jl](https://github.com/beacon-biosignals/Onda.jl) schemas.

 --

-use _iterator patterns_ to generate pseudorandom sequence of batch specs.
+Use _iterator patterns_ to generate pseudorandom sequence of batch specs.

 --

-be flexible enough that it can be broadly useful across different ML efforts at Beaacon (and beyond??)
+Be flexible enough that it can be broadly useful across different ML efforts at Beaacon (and beyond??)

 --

-use function calls we control to provide hooks for users to customize certain behaviors via multiple dispatch (e.g., how to materialize `Samples` data into batch tensor)
+Use function calls we control to provide hooks for users to customize certain behaviors via multiple dispatch (e.g., how to materialize `Samples` data into batch tensor)

 ---

-# how does it work? demo
+# How does it work?

 ```julia
 signals, labels = load_tables()